-(2) Percentages are calculated on the basis of 1,241,810 shares of Common Stock issued and outstanding as of August 31, 2012 plus any securities that person has the right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights.
+&lt;sup>(2) Percentages are calculated on the basis of 1,241,810 shares of Common Stock issued and outstanding as of September 3, 2013 plus any securities that person has the right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights.

-(3) John V. Winfield is the sole beneficial owner of 49,400 shares of Common Stock.
-InterGroup is the beneficial owner of 992,248 shares of Common Stock.
+&lt;sup>(3) John V. Winfield is the sole beneficial owner of 49,400 shares of Common Stock.
+InterGroup is the beneficial owner of 1,000,227 shares of Common Stock.
 As the President, Chairman of the Board and a 62.6% shareholder of InterGroup, Mr. Winfield has voting and dispositive power with respect to the shares of Santa Fe owned of record and beneficially by InterGroup.

-(4) John C. Love is a 0.9% shareholder of InterGroup as well as a Director thereof.
+&lt;sup>(4) John C. Love is a 0.9% shareholder of InterGroup as well as a Director thereof.
 William J. Nance is also a Director of InterGroup and a 2.4% shareholder.